dzoba/coding-buddy/content/_index.md

 # My experience

 I've been coding professionally for 12 years, and coding recreationally for over 20.
 I've run a team of over 20 engineers, and launched many apps.
 I'm good at planning and organization.
 I'm good at psychology and motivating people.
 I'm good at rounding off a product so it actually ships.
-Technically, I'm good at Javascript (React and React Native), however even if your project isn't Javascript I can still benefit since my main purpose is accountability.
+Technically, I'm good at Javascript (React, React Native, Node), however even if your project isn't Javascript I can still benefit since my main purpose is accountability.

+You can read more about my experience on my [LinkedIn](https://www.linkedin.com/in/chrisdzoba/).

 ***

 # How it works

 Typically, we'll set up weekly calls that last for a couple of hours.
 We'll work together on your project during those calls.
 The work can be coding, planning, design, whatever you need help with to make progress.
+I'm flexible on time and happy to adapt to your schedule.
+Your calls will be directly with me - I'm just a regular guy trying to make a business that helps people out.

 I'll record and invoice the time we work together and send out invoices on a regular schedule.

+Cost will depend on project and expectations.

 ***